mbguel/mbguel.github.io/index.md

 ---
 layout: frontpage
-title: Karl Broman
+title: Miguel Bautista
-description: Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
+description: Miguel Bautista is a Biomedical Engineering graduate from the University of California, Irvine currently looking for data science opportunities. #Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
-keywords: Broman, QTL, R/qtl, quantitative trait loci, statistics, statistical genetics, recombination
+keywords: Miguel Bautista, #QTL, R/qtl, quantitative trait loci, statistics, statistical genetics, recombination
 ---

 <div class="navbar">